Preparing For Your Initial Consultation With A Family Law Attorney

 I provide a free initial consultation for family law matters.
 This gives me an opportunity to meet with a potential client, learn about their situation and decide how I can most effectively represent them.
 I then prepare a detailed representation agreement that describes the specific legal services that I will provide in that particular case along with a fixed fee for those services.
 In a prior post, I suggested five questions to help you choose a family law attorney.
 Below are five things to bring with you to an initial consultation to help you and the family law attorney evaluate your case.
 Read more of this post.

-Bifurcation and Bifurcated Divorces in an Economic Downturn
+Bifurcation & Bifurcated Divorces In An Economic Downturn

 Tuesday, March 24th, 2009